 To ensure continuity in the Mercy Interchange area, each project should be reviewed carefully for its design quality and contribution to the overall area atmosphere.
 All three sites are proposed for development as planned developments.
-The first site submitted for approval should be viewed as a trendsetter for the remainder of the projects and should be reviewed carefully with the entire Mercy area in mind.
-Later developments should be reviewed for their general consistency with the trendsetting project.
+The first site submitted for approval may be viewed as context for the remainder of the projects and should be reviewed carefully with the entire Mercy area in mind.
+Later developments should be reviewed for their general consistency with the previous projects as well as explore distinctive and signature design components that complement and enhance the community.
+The regional commercial site is of sufficient size to allow the creation of a coherent design statement at this community gateway.

-At Mercy interchange, accessways to the institutional site, freeway commercial, park-andride, and Mercy industrial site should be pushed back from the freeway interchange and ramps to the extent possible.
+At Mercy interchange, accessways to the institutional site, freeway commercial, park-and-ride, and Mercy regional commercial/industrial site should be pushed back from the freeway interchange and ramps to the extent possible.
 Access points, turn lanes and signals should be engineered to permit as easy traffic flow as possible.
 The park-and-ride facility should be attractively designed and screened and its interface with transit carefully designed.